How to Sell Custom Footwear Online

-We’ve been following Afour’s custom footwear business for a while, but today we’d like to showcase it on our blog.
-We sat down with Afour owner, Vladimir Grigoriev, who told us how he started his business during times of crisis, learned a new skill on his own, and is now selling handmade footwear all around the world.
+We’ve been following Afour’s custom footwear business for a while.
+Today, we’d like to showcase it on our blog.
+Vladimir Grigoriev, Afour owner, told us how he started his business during times of crisis, learned a new skill on his own, and is now selling handmade footwear all around the world.

 Was it your initial plan to create footwear or did it happen by accident?